Recap: New England COTE Leadership Summit, 2019

 By Jesse Anderson, AIA

-The AIA held its annual New England Committee on the Environment (COTE) Leadership Summit last month in Newport, New Hampshire.
+The AIA held its annual New England Committee on the Environment (COTE) Leadership Summit last month in Portsmouth, New Hampshire.
 The Summit was opened on Thursday evening by Mary Lazarus, FAIA, LEED Fellow, who was also this year’s moderator.
 After a brief speech introducing this years theme, “Mainstreaming the Demand for Sustainable Architecture: Changing the Ground Rules for and by Architects,” she went on to lead an interdisciplinary panel discussion on the theme featuring several leaders from across the region representing diverse backgrounds of architecture, financing, government and regulation, and non-profit stakeholders.

 The following day, attendees (which consisted of architects from throughout Northern New England, as well as several professionals from the building and financial trades), broke up into smaller working groups to debate a wide variety of specific topics; the issues discussed were predicated on the idea that architects may need to expand their role beyond that of the traditional, in order to make sustainable building practices the rule, rather than the exception.
 On the table were topics related to community organizing, client education, influencing regulatory bodies, promoting social equity and climate action, and facilitating resilience and adaptation, among many others.